 Now, if you are short on time and just want to find out what the best extra large guinea pig cage is (in my opinion), click the image below:

-The reality is, a lot the houses out there that are sold as guinea pig houses are way too small.
+The reality is, that a lot of the houses out there that are sold as guinea pig houses are way too small.
 In my experience, looking for a suitably extra large guinea pig cage has meant I had to stretch the definition of a guinea pig house.
-Now days, if I recommending someone a guinea pig house I tell them to look for house being sold as ‘rabbit hutch’ or ‘chicken coops.’
-The reality is, the types of houses work perfectly for guinea pigs as well.
-On top of that, they usually way bigger than your standard guinea pig cage.
+Nowadays, if I recommend someone a guinea pig house I tell them to look for the house being sold as a ‘rabbit hutch’ or ‘chicken coops.’
+The reality is, that the types of houses work perfectly for guinea pigs as well.
+On top of that, they are usually way bigger than your standard guinea pig cage.

 I have considered a load of different factors when it came to my reviews of the following products.
 They are as follows:

 No one wants to be spending a huge amount of money on a guinea pig house.
 However, the reality is that this house is probably going to be the most expensive item you will have to buy for your guinea pig.
 If you want a full estimate of how much it costs to own a guinea pig, check out my article here.
 In saying that though, I have tried to make sure that all the extra-large guinea pig cages that I recommend present the best value for money.
 This is one of those things you really don’t want to go cheap on.
 In this case, the higher the price the higher the quality.